 Host Eleanor Bobrow welcomes physician, educator and patient advocate Dr. Melissa Clarke to the program.
 She’s written a book call Excuse Me, Doctor, I've Got What, The Complete Guide to Taking Ownership of Your Health and Making Health-Care Reform Work for You.
 In addition to practical, how-to guidance on everything from choosing a doctor to navigating insurance, Excuse Me, Doctor equips the reader with a self-health action plan to be our best advocate in taking care of our most valuable resource-our health.

-On this program, host Eleanor Bobrow talks with Rick Lavoie, author, educator and speaker on learning disabilities and Donna Henry, the head of The Hillside School, which offers opportunities for children with learning disabilities.
+Host Eleanor Bobrow talks with Rick Lavoie, author, educator and speaker on learning disabilities and Donna Henry, the head of The Hillside School, which offers opportunities for children with learning disabilities.
 Listeners will we learn ways to maximize the potential of children with learning disabilities through excellence in education.
-(Original air date September 30, 2013.)
+(Original air date November 18, 2013.)

-On this program host Eleanor Bobrow talks with Dr. Joyce Dougherty, Executive Director of The PROGRAM for Women and Families.
-The organization helps women offenders reunite with their children, and also provides service for at-risk youths and male offenders to re-enter the community in a setting that helps to provide and create positive change for all involved.
-(Original air date September 1, 2013.)
+Host Eleanor Bobrow talks with Dr. Joyce Dougherty, Executive Director of The PROGRAM for Women and Families.
+The organization helps women offenders reunite with their children.
+They also provide services for at-risk youths and male offenders to re-enter the community, all done in a setting that helps to provide and create positive change for all involved.
+(Orignal air date October 14, 2013.)